ETJeanMachine/advent-of-code/README.md

 ## How to run

 To run this project, you'll need [`uv`](https://docs.astral.sh/uv/) installed.
-Once you have it installed on your system, you'll also need to clone `.env.example` into a `.env` file; and populate it with the browser session cookie when you log into Advent of Code.
+Once you have it installed on your system, you'll also need to clone `.env.example` into a `.env` file; and populate it with the browser session cookie when you log into Advent of Code (This, by proxy, means it will solve for *your advent of code solutions, not mine*.
+If you aren't looking to be spoiled - don't use this project!).
 To get any particular solution that has been completed so far, run:

 ```bash
 uv run -m {YEAR}.day-{DAY}